What is an Investment Thesis and 3 Tips to Make One

 The Lanturn Team

-As a business-friendly region for startups, Singapore is no stranger to venture capital, as evidenced by the total number of Singapore-based startups backed by venture capital reaching
+As a business-friendly region for aspiring fund managers and startups, Singapore is no stranger to venture capital, as evidenced by the total number of Singapore-based startups backed by venture capital reaching

 Would you invest in a business with no vision, guiding principles, or viability?
 Most likely, you will pass on the idea, no matter how much return is promised.
 This is why an investment thesis becomes crucial.

 An investment thesis is a proposal that venture capitalists and investors make regarding a particular investment or entire asset class before investing in it.
 The thesis states their belief about why a particular investment will give them a good return in the future.
 Therefore, meticulous research is required to predict potential growth and determine the current market sentiment.
 If the thesis remains valid then the investment should be continued, even in a downturn.
 Meanwhile, if the thesis turns out to be false, the asset can be sold and the investor can move on.

 If you are a startup founder seeking investment, you must check if the goal of your startup is aligned with the investment thesis of the investor even before you pitch to them, so as not to waste time.
 For example, if your startup is about saving the climate, you should find an investor whose investment thesis is about impact investing.

 Other examples of investment thesis could be about a positive outlook on crypto or about investing in real estate.